 My friends aren’t a fans either.
 They despise lying.
 That they have chosen a sociopath as a friend is not something they want to take a look at.
-My parents don’t know about this website (not because I lied to them about it but because I simply haven’t mentioned it and no, that is NOT the same thing and we’ll discuss it another time).
-They never wants to talk about my research or why I specialize in the treatments of sociopaths.
-They change the subject anytime it comes up.
+My family doesn’t know about this website (not because I lied to them about it but because I simply haven’t mentioned it and no, that is NOT the same thing and we’ll discuss it another time).
+My grandmother, for instance, never wants to talk about my research or why I specialize in the treatments of sociopaths.
+She changes the subject anytime it comes up.

 So what do you do?
 What do you say when your son asks if you have ever stolen anything?
 How do you respond when your husband wants to know why he should believe you when you tell him that you love him?
 What is your answer when your sister asks if you’ve ever lied to her?
 Or when your closest friends want to know your secrets?

 When you are a confessed pathological liar, what does it matter if you tell the truth?
 If no one will believe you, who’s to say that lying is “bad?”
 When the truth will not set you free – when it will only further incarcerate you in the prison of judgment created by the very people who claim to love you – why bother with truth at all?

 I’ll tell you why.
 Because the truth isn’t about the relationship you have with others, it’s about the one you have with yourself.
 And life is so much better when you don’t have to hide.

 These days, I tell the truth – all the time.
 And I do it because I want to; not because I have to.
 Subsequently, I have developed a genuine respect for myself and insist that those around me to do the same – not in spite of who I am but because of it.